 If your interest in fasting or skipping meals is weight loss, think again.
 Even if the side effects and discomfort of going without food appeals in light of losing weight, remember that initially, it will be water weight that you use – which you will then put on as quickly when you eat and drink again.
 Because of the lack of nutrition – going without important protein, carbohydrates, fats and vitamins will leave you unable to effectively exercise – and muscle gains are out of the question.

 Though the pros and cons list is already looking pretty imbalanced, it’s worth noting that days of discomfort spent fasting for the sake of weight loss has an alternative; by running for 30 minutes a day on an incline you will be able to eat and also burn more calories, resulting in fat loss but also toning and muscle development.
-The good feeling of endorphins released after days of fasting will also occur when running.
 And by choosing exercise over fasting your metabolism will also be improved, meaning that you digest and process the food you consume so that it’s put to use rather than carried in excess.